eShine Boat Care

 Comments from Darren in Toronto, ON (April 2007)

 I just brought a boat into Ontario that I purchased online from a seller in Virginia.
 The process was absolutely hassle-free and I would not think twice about doing it again.
 As long as you have clear titles for the boat and trailer as well as separate bills of sale for each, there is no problem at the border.
 I arrived at the border and was through within 20 minutes after filling in the RIV form for the trailer, paying the taxes on the boat and the GST on the trailer.
 They didn't even really inspect the trailer or boat at all.
 One thing that I was concerned about, but didn't end up being a problem, was the VIN plate on the trailer was basically blank.
 It's a good idea to check before you buy if the information on this plate is legible or not as I could see the border giving you a hassle over that.
 Often, the information on these plates gets worn away or painted over and there is no real proof that the trailer is the one listed on the title .. they didn't even look at mine.
-The only tricky part is the license plate on the trailer to get home - I used an Ontario plate from another trailer but that could have caused me some problems. [check transit exemptions]
+The only tricky part is the licence plate on the trailer to get home - I used an Ontario plate from another trailer but that could have caused me some problems. [check transit exemptions]

 The only thing to be careful about is when a dealer in the U.S. claims a boat is "freshwater", note they often view brackish water to be freshwater.
 Coming from Ontario, where our boats are absolutely pristine from real freshwater, there can be noticeable differences.